Lightware Efficient Amperage Based Integer System

 The Role of SLEDs in Data Distribution

-At the core of the Spherical Matrix's efficiency are the Superluminescent Diodes (SLEDs), which serve as the foundation for data distribution.
+At the core of the Spherical Matrix's efficiency are the Superluminescent Diodes (SLEDs), which serve as an example for data distribution and sensing.
 Positioned along the matrix's three primary axes, these diodes work to amplify, split, and distribute light data into three optical volumes.

 The use of SLEDs enables the matrix to synchronize data across multiple wavelengths, ensuring that light is evenly distributed throughout the system.
 By applying orthogonal frequency division multiplexing (OFDM), the SLEDs split the incoming light into manageable parts, allowing the matrix to process it more efficiently.